Estimated reading time: 5 minutes

 - Taste and add more salt, if necessary.

-- Transfer to a sterile jar and when cool to room temperature, store in the fridge for up to 6 months.
+- Transfer to a sterile jar and when cooled to room temperature, store in the fridge for up to 6 months.